 Ms. Che Zakiah was appointed as an Independent Non-Executive Director of Maybank Investment Bank on 26 October 2018.
-She serves as member of the Audit Committee of the Board.
+She serves as a member of the Audit Committee as well as the Risk Management Committee.

 Ms. Che Zakiah has more than 30 years of working experience with Bank Negara Malaysia ("BNM") mainly in the areas of banking supervision, regulations and enforcement.
 She was the Director of Financial Conglomerates Supervision Department prior to her retirement on 1 May 2017.
 In her role as Director of Financial Conglomerates Supervision, she oversaw the implementation of prudential supervision on 8 domestic banking groups on consolidated basis.